sveri/closp/README.md

 ## Usage

-1. Run `lein new closp _projectname_ -n foo.bar` in a different folder
+1. Run `lein new closp _projectname_ -n foo.bar` in a different folder.
-2. Run `lein migrate` in the newly created project (This will add an admin user with username:
-_admin@localhost.de_ and password: _admin_ to a new database)
+2. Open your postgresql instance and add a new user: _projectname_ with password: _projectname_ and create a database _projectname_.
+3. Add a users table to the new database.
+The script can be found in _migrators/postgres/1-user.up.sql'.
+4. CD to the newly generated folder _projectname_.
+5. Run `lein repl` and inside `(start-dev-system)` to start the server.
-3. Run `lein figwheel` to start figwheel and compile the clojurescript.
+6. Run `lein figwheel` in a separate console to start figwheel and compile the clojurescript.
-4. Run `lein rel-jar` to generate a runnable jar file.

 ## Features
 * closp-crud integration
-* SQlite database on filesystem as a default
+* Postgresql database on filesystem as a default
-* Joplin for database migrations
-* Selmer as templating solution
+* Hiccup as templating solution
-* http-kit as a server
+* Immutant as a server
 * cljc support
 * Figwheel with clojurescript live reloading
 * Reloading support for templates and clojure code
-* Configuration with nomad
-* User management with login/logout/registration and email activation (provided by postal)
+* User management with login/logout/registration
 * Recaptcha support for signup form
 * Authentication provided by buddy
 * reagent and datascript on frontend side
 * Ring Antiforgery middleware
-* Clojure miniprofiler example
 * Componentized application
-* Datascript with reagent example
-* Booststrap css styles
+* Booststrap 4.0 css styles
-* Example for clj-webdriver tests
+* Example for HTML Frontend tests with etaoin
 * Internationalization support with tempura

-## Showcase

-See it live at: <http://sveri.de:3124>
-Username: admin@localhost.de
-Password: admin

 ## Docker